 Admissions/Requirements

-For questions regarding the medical physics graduate program, please contact kstantz@purdue.edu or our program coordinator, Alison Roth, at roth5@purdue.edu.
+For questions regarding this program, please contact udydak@purdue.edu or our graduate coordinator, Karen Walker, at kwalker@purdue.edu.